2.5. TorchLean API

 For exact declarations, use the generated API docs.
 For import structure, use the module graph.
 The guide keeps only the names needed to explain the main contracts, so it stays readable while the reference pages remain complete.

 2.5.10.
-How the Pieces Fit Together
+How The Pieces Fit Together

 The split between public and runtime namespaces gives the project three practical benefits: